SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/DeepBind/README.md

 **Final result**
 The trained model and best hyperparameter, `ABF2_Model.pth` and `ABF2_best_hyperpamarameters.pth`, are saved in the `output/` directory, respectively.
-The output file `ABF2_result.txt` located at `output/` directory contains the performance metrics of the test dataset.
+The output file `ABF2_result.txt` located in the `output/` directory contains the performance metrics of the test dataset.

 **Note:** A warning massage may appear at the end of the execution of the command as shown below.
 Please ignore this warning.
 ```/user_path/python3.8/site-packages/numpy/core/fromnumeric.py:3419: RuntimeWarning: Mean of empty slice.